 “Hatred, which could destroy so much, never failed to destroy the man who hated, and this was an immutable law.”

-The very first “gay” book I read was James Baldwin’s Giovanni’s Room (1956).
-At 15-years-old, the tragic story did not lift my spirits at all.
+The very first “gay” book I read was James Baldwin’s beautiful, provocative Giovanni’s Room (1956).
+At 15 years old, the tragic story did not lift my spirits at all.
 I was reading anything and everything I could find that dealt with the subject of homosexuality or that was written by a gay person, and the message I was getting was not positive.
 I had already decided as a young teenager that my life was not going to be tragic because I was gay, yet I was searching for someone to point the way.
 Still, I found the novel to be erotic and the language was exciting, the voice new.

 I continued to follow Baldwin’s life and work, from his exile in Europe to when he returned to the USA and took an active role in the Civil Rights movements of the 1960s and 1970s.
 I kept reading his novels, poems and essays, and I really admired his work.
 I had my eyes opened by his words.

 The grandson of a slave, Baldwin had a life of extreme hardship, growing up illegitimate and very poor in Harlem.
 As a child, he searched for a way to escape his circumstances.
 Baldwin:

 “I knew I was black, of course, but I also knew I was smart.
 I didn’t know how I would use my mind, or even if I could, but that was the only thing I had to use.”

 By the time he was 14, Baldwin was spending much of his time in libraries and had found his passion for writing.